 What Are We Sending?

-The other piece we need to explore is HTTP, or the Hypertext Transfer Protocol.
-This part of internet communication describes how content transfers between browsers and servers, or, more generically, between any computers that use the protocol.
+The other vital piece that we need to explore is HTTP, or the Hypertext Transfer Protocol.
+This part of internet communication describes how content transfers between browsers and servers, or, more generally, between any computers that use the protocol.